 These costs can vary depending on your circumstances.
 For example, stamp duty is currently only charged on property purchases over £125,000,and to an extent, it’s possible to shop around to find the best price on costs like solicitor’s fees.
 However, the largest of these costs –the property deposit – represents a considerable outlay, and one that more and more people are finding it difficult to save for.

 Use our moving cost calculator to work out how much it will cost for you to move house

 The days of lenders offering 100 per cent mortgages are long gone, and that means that if you want to buy a property, you will have to put down a deposit of at least 5 per cent of the purchase price.
 Because of the way lenders price their mortgage products, you’ll also find that if you want to qualify for better deals you may have to pull together a deposit of 15 to 20 per cent, or more.

 Low savings interest rates and other economic pressures in recent years have made it difficult for many prospective homebuyers to save up for a property deposit – in May 2015 the average first time buyer deposit was £25,134.
-While the government’s Help to Buy ISA, which launched in December 2015 and the Lifetime ISA, which is launching in April 2017, will give a boost to those saving to buy their first home, many first time buyers are grateful for the generosity of parents and grandparents in helping to build a deposit.
+While the government’s Help to Buy ISA, which launched in December 2015 and the Lifetime ISA will give a boost to those saving to buy their first home, many first time buyers are grateful for the generosity of parents and grandparents in helping to build a deposit.